flathub-infra/flatpak-builder-lint/README.md

 upgrade a specific package or `uv lock -U` to upgrade everything.

 The following Python dependencies are installed and needed to run the
-project: `jsonschema, requests, requests-cache, lxml, sentry-sdk, ruamel.yaml` and `PyGObject`.
+project: `jsonschema, requests, requests-cache, lxml, sentry-sdk, ruamel.yaml, publicsuffixlist` and `PyGObject`.
 Additionally `setuptools` is necessary to build the project. `dunamai` is used to generate a version from the git commit, since no tags or releases are done, in absence of which it will default to the version of the last tag made.

 ### Formatting and Linting